-CCaTS requires that candidates for Mayo Clinic's Benefactor-Funded Research Career Development Awards follow specific processes to apply for awards, create budgets and develop research proposals.
+CCaTS requires that candidates for Mayo Clinic's Benefactor-Funded Research Career Development Awards follow specific processes to apply, create budgets and develop research proposals.
 Applicants must be logged into the Mayo Clinic network to use the START Application Tool, as well as other resources on the Mayo Clinic intranet.

 Applications are accepted only through the START Application Tool.

 Use your Mayo Clinic LAN ID and password to log in.
 Within the START Application Tool, separate requests for applications (RFAs) have been developed for each career development award focus area.
-Applicants should create only one application, but may submit it to more than one Benefactor-Funded Career Development Award RFA.
+Applicants should create only one application but may submit it to more than one Benefactor-Funded Career Development Award RFA.
 Multiple different proposals from a single individual are not accepted.

 For example, an applicant with research focused on thyroid cancer may identify two different awards for which to apply—one in the cancer focus area and another in the endocrinology focus area.
-The applicant should create one application in the START tool and submit to the first RFA ("Benefactor-funded CDAs—Cancer") and then import the application into the second RFA ("Benefactor-funded CDAs—Endocrinology").
+The applicant should create one application in the START Application Tool and submit to the first RFA ("Benefactor-funded CDAs—Cancer") and then import the application into the second RFA ("Benefactor-funded CDAs—Endocrinology").

 - Career development plan (two-page limit) addressing:

 - Training in research and a description of current research interests

 - Overall career goals (both short-term and long-term goals), including plans to incorporate a multidisciplinary approach in the applicant's career